gavollink/termread/README.md

 on top of each.

 NOTE:
-The first year + of this software, it did not support VT50/52/55/62, as these require `DECID` send instead of `Primary DA` which all modern terminals support.
+The first year + of this software, it did not support VT52/55/62, as these require `DECID` send instead of `Primary DA` which all modern terminals support.

 However, adding this support was fairly trivial, so I finally made the change...

-Basically, if TERM is set to any of these four;
-"vt50", "vt52", "vt55", or "vt62", the program will send a `DECID`
-request for action `-t` and will print an error on `-2`, `-b`, or `-c`.
+Basically, if TERM is set to any of the terminal definitions descended from the "vt52 the program will send a `DECID` request for action `-t` and will print an error on `-2`, `-b`, or `-c`.

 ### Actual DECID